Western Turkic Khaganate: Western expansion (552–575)

-Around 567–576 the Turks took the area between the Caspian and Black Seas.
+Around 567–576, the Turks took the area between the Caspian and Black Seas.
 In 568 they took part of Bactria.

 Late period (575–630)

+Coin with legend "Türk-Kagan" (Sogdian script twrk x'γ'n), Tashkent, Western Turk period, 580-610.

 Istämi was followed by his son Tardu (575–603).
 Around 581 he intervened in the eastern Göktürk civil war.
-In 588/589 the Turks were defeated by Persians near Herat in the first Perso-Turkic War.
+In 588–589 the Turks were defeated by Persians near Herat in the first Perso-Turkic War.
 In 599–603 he gained the eastern half of the Khaganate, but after his death the two halves were split again.
-Heshana Qaghan (603–611) was driven out of Dzungaria and then defeated by Shikui Khagan (610–617), Tardu's grandson, who conquered the Altai, reconquered Tashkent and raided Ishfahan.
+Heshana Qaghan (603–611) was driven out of Dzungaria and then defeated by Shikui Khagan (610–617), Tardu's grandson.

+Shikui Khagan conquered the Altai, reconquered Tashkent and vanquished the Sasanids and the Hephthalites c.
+616–617, raiding Iran as far as Ray and Isfahan.

 Tokhara Yabghus and Turk Shahis

 An early Turk Shahi ruler named Sri Ranasrikari "The Lord who brings excellence through war" (Brahmi script).
 In this realistic portrait, he wears the Turkic double-lapel caftan.
 Late 7th to early 8th century.

 Shikui Khagan's brother Tong Yabghu Qaghan (618–630) ruled from the Tarim basin to the Caspian Sea, and met Xuanzang.
 He sent men to fight the Persians south of the Caucasus, and also sent his son Tardush Shad to fight in Afghanistan, where he established the Tokhara Yabghus, who themselves projected the Turk Shahis as far east as India.

 In the year of Tong's death the Tang dynasty defeated and annexed the Eastern Khaganate.
 He was murdered by his uncle Külüg Sibir (630) with Duolu support.
 The Nushibi put Tong's son Sy Yabgu (631–633) on the throne.
 However, Nushibi quickly rebelled against Sy and enthroned Ashina Nishu as Duolu Qaghan (633–634), followed by his brother Ishbara Tolis (634–638).
 There was a Dulu-Nushibi conflict and Yukuk Shad (638–642), son of the final eastern khagan, was brought in.

 The factions quarreled and the Nushibi and Emperor Taizong of Tang enthroned Irbis Seguy (642–651).
 The Tang dynasty demanded part of the Tarim Basin and then seized part of it until the war ended with Taizong's death.
 Irbis was overthrown by Ashina Helu (651–658) who, after about six years of war, was defeated at Battle of Irtysh River and captured by the Tang.
 After this there were several puppet khagans.
 From 679 to 719 the old Göktürk capital of Suyab was one of the Four Garrisons of Anxi.
 The Tang dynasty exercised control over the area until the time of An Lushan's rebellion in 756.